Fecal Dx antigen testing

 - Avoid false-negative results caused by intermittent shedding of eggs.

-- Detect worms even if eggs are not present in the fecal sample.
+- Detect worms even if eggs are not present in the fecal specimen.

 - Elsemore DA, Geng J, Flynn L, Cruthers L, Lucio-Forster A, Bowman DD.
 Enzyme-linked immunosorbent assay for coproantigen detection of Trichuris vulpis in dogs.
 J Vet Diagn Invest.
 2014;26(3):404–411.